March 14, 2021

 Grinding the teeth wears away the enamel.
-Bruxism is mostly found in children where they clench their teeth while sleeping.
+Bruxism is mostly found in children who clench their teeth while sleeping.

 Also, if a person gets angry often, it is accompanied by grinding unknowingly.

-5. Recent Treatment- Dental treatments such as professional cleaning, whitening, putting a crown, eliminating deep or grinding for putting dentures, can inflame the nerves to cause sensitivity.
+Dental treatments such as professional cleaning, whitening, putting a crown, and eliminating deep or grinding for putting dentures, can inflame the nerves to cause sensitivity.

 This can cause discomfort with hot and cold foods for a few days.
 But if it does not go away for a long time, consult your dentist right away to make sure everything is fine.

 In case the enamel is eroded just a little, the acids from the mouthwash further scale the dentin layer to reach the nerves.

 Instead, use fluoride-based mouth rinses as a safer option.

 Also Read: Dental Implants vs Dentures